- Written by Dr.Mehmet Demircioglu

 If donation goals make you consider stopping medication after surgery, stopping finasteride after hair transplant needs the same planning over time.
 A blood donation goal should not erase the hair strategy without a clear discussion.

 I treat this as a calendar problem with medical consequences.
 Blood donation is generous.
 Finasteride or dutasteride may protect native hair.
 The donation center may need to protect a blood recipient.
-FUE needs you medically stable, and it needs a clear medication history.
+FUE needs medical stability and a clear medication history.
 The wrong move is trying to satisfy all of these silently.

 Send the medicine name, dose, topical or oral form, last dose, last donation, donation type, blood screening result, and surgery date early.
 If donation rules require a medication break, decide whether that break is acceptable for your hair plan before you take it.

-In FUE planning, I protect both the donor area and the patient behind the donor area.
-If the timing is not clean, it is better to adjust the date than to build the operation on incomplete information.
+In FUE planning, I protect both the donor area and the person behind the donor area.
+A blood donation goal should not push the surgery into weak information.
+If the timing is not clean, it is better to adjust the date than to build the operation on assumptions.